ccubc/DS_self_learning/unix/README.md

 * `touch journal-2020-03-14.txt`: create a new file in the current directory
 * `wc todo.txt`: word count command, # lines, # words, # characters
 * `cat todo.txt todo.txt`: concatenate files and print them to terminal
+* `cat part1.txt part2.txt > all.txt`: concatenate files to a new file
 * `less Documents/a-tale-of-two-cities.txt`: print a preview of multi-page files (print the first several lines)
 * `head document.txt`: print the head of the document
 * `tail document.txt`: print the tail of the document